Magicianred/wp-plugin-webpack-react-basic/README.md

 # wp-plugin-webpack-react-basic
-A simple starter kit to develop wp plugin with webpack and react
+A simple starter kit to develop wp plugin with webpack and react.

+This repository has the goal to make simple develop WP Plugin with React.
+You have to develop react in isolate way and then take it in WP Plugin.

+WP Plugin can activate React in frontend by *shortcode* or insert in *the_content* of posts.

+Also the WP Plugin configuration active React to show data, for example you can import News throw wep api call by React.

 ## How to use